ItsZeusBro/Clotho/README.md

 It uses Moira (State Machine Framework) to create a transition state for any uncaught exceptions in the input for any particular Moira state.
 Basically it's an exception handler for a state machine called Moira.

 Clotho wraps Herself around Moira and catches uncaught behavior and redirects it to some general state as well

+Clotho asks: "What is tragedy, without good fate first?"